Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 - 50% of the data (across users 1-4) → Validation
 - rest of the data (user 5) → Test

-But what happens when you then add User 5 (🟣) as test data?
+But what happens when we then add User 5 (🟣) as test data?

 > [!question] _Why is a random split across all users problematic in user-specific datasets?_
 > Because the model might learn to fit data quirks from specific users (1–4), which don't generalize to new, unseen users.
-This leads to poor real-world performance — especially if User 5 behaves differently or falls outside the training distribution.
+This leads to poor real-world performance; especially if User 5 behaves differently or falls outside the training distribution.

 #### The Distribution Mismatch Problem